Coronavirus: more economic support on its way as pressure mounts to raise alert level

 Meanwhile, GPs have been asked to move towards having 70 per cent of their consults done virtually to drastically reduce in-person contact.

-And despite Ardern telling New Zealanders not to panic buy, shoppers swarmed through the doors of an Auckland supermarket as it opened yesterday morning.
+And despite Ardern telling New Zealanders not to panic buy, hundreds of shoppers swarmed through the doors of West Auckland's Lincoln Rd Pak'nSave supermarket as it opened yesterday morning in a bid to purchase essential supplies.

-Long queues formed outside Lincoln Rd Pak'nSave and photos show none of the shoppers practising appropriate physical distancing.